albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/IoTCentral/Send_data_to_IoTCentral.md

     return json.dumps(data)
 ```

 The `getTemperaturePressureHumidity` function reads values from the BME280 sensor.
 The `getMoisture` function reads data from the soil moisture sensor.
 The `getLight` function read data from the light sensor.
-Note that for the moisture and light sensors, we are rounding their values to to decimal places.
-For the BME280, we do this in the `gettemeletryData` function as it has to be rounded separately for temperature, pressure, and humidity.
-The `getTelemetryData` function calls these four functions to get the sensor values, date and time, then formats them into a JSON document, ready to send to Azure IoT Hub.
+Note that for the moisture and light sensors, their values are rounded to two decimal places.
+For the BME280, this in done in the `getTemeletryData` function as it has to be rounded separately for temperature, pressure, and humidity.
+The `getTelemetryData` function calls these three functions to get the sensor values and format them into a JSON document, ready to send to Azure IoT Central.

 ```python
 async def main():